coronel08/my-notes/notes/docs/aws.md

 * AWS Inspector - Automated security assessment service that helps improve the security and compliance

-* Amazon Cognito - let's customers add user sign in with Facebook, Google, Amazon
+* Amazon Cognito - let's customers add user sign in with Facebook, Google, Amazon.
+Helpful for hundreds of users, mobile users, or authenticate with SAML
+    * Types
+        * Cognito User Pools - sing in for app users, integrate with API gateway and application load balancer. serverless database of users
+            * Lambda Triggers - can invoke lambda functions on triggers
+        * Cognito Identity Pools - aws credentials mapped to IAM roles and policies that allows guests, integrates with cognito user pools
+        * Cognito Sync - deprecated aand replaced by AppSync, syncs data from device to Cognito

 * Amazon Cloud Directory - directory service provides web-based directories to organize users, groups, devices, policies
 * Amazon Directory Service - provides single sign on to AWS, uses existing Microsoft Actice Directory